nus-cs2103-AY2223S1/ip/docs/README.md

 Marks a task in the task list as not done.

+Format:

+`unmark <TASK_ID>`

 Example Usage:

 ```
 unmark 1
 ```

-Expected Outcome
+Expected Outcome:

+If the first task exists in the task list it is marked as  not done.
 ```
- Excellent!
-I have marked the task as done:
+ Noted!
+I have marked the task as not done yet:
  [T][] read book
 ```